input-output-hk/marlowe-doc/docs/tutorials/migrating.md

 ## Inclusion of TimeIntervals

-The EUTxO specification provides validation scripts with time-intervals instead of with slot numbers.
+The EUTXO specification provides validation scripts with time-intervals instead of with slot numbers.
 This is to promote determinism in validation scripts.
 Nevertheless, we have kept the timeout of `When` (the only timeout) as a single timestamp even though it is now